puckawayjeff/pi-monitor/docs/CONFIGURATION.md

 ## **Widget Types**

+Widgets are used to display information on **standard screens**.
 The `type` property of a widget determines how it is rendered.

 ### `line_item`